-While drug smuggling had been a problem at Mena before 1982, the problem reached endemic proportions with the arrival of Barry Seal.
-Barry had been connected to the CIA and the anti-Castro Cubans since the early 1960's and by the 1980's he was working with the Medellin cartel flying cocaine to the United States.480 By then, Barry also had acquired legal troubles in Louisiana and Florida-and when the Louisiana police wanted him to turn informer and the Florida police wanted him put away for 10 years, Seal called old friends in the intelligence community.
-Having attained much information over the years that was damaging to the U.S. government he had already established a reputation for
+While drug smuggling had been a problem at Mena before 1982, it reached endemic proportions with the arrival of Barry Seal.
+Barry had been connected to the CIA and the anti-Castro Cubans since the early 1960's.
+He had done more than a 1000 parachute jumps, was one of the world's best pilots, and by the 1980's he was working with the Medellin cartel flying cocaine to the United States.
+480 By this time, however, Barry also had acquired legal troubles in Louisiana and Florida-and when the Louisiana police wanted him to turn informer and the Florida police wanted him to go to jail for 10 years, Seal called old friends in the intelligence community.
+Having attained much information that was damaging to the U.S. government, he had

 479 Mara Leveritt, Bad company: Arkansas's most notorious drug smuggler testified about his links to Colombia.
-His ties to Washington have yet to be explained, Arkansas Times, May 21, 1992
+His ties to Washington have yet to be explained, Arkansas Times, May 21, 1997

 480 The FBI file given to Senator Kennedy in 1989 contains the following information on Seal: "Adler Berriman Seal was the most important organizer, facilitator, and impresario of the partnership between the CIA and organized crime.
 Seal earned over thirty million as his share of the drug smuggling, but what he loved more than money was the fact that he knew that we could not touch him, nor could any other agency of the United States.
 He loved to play the role of the back-slapping good "old boy" from Baton Rouge, and he loved flying. . . .
 The CIA had full knowledge of Seals total actions.
-He ran guns to the contras for Casey, and he always was found innocent of any accusations in the courts." https://cloverchronicle.com/2018/12/08/ george-h-w-bushs-top-secret-cia-drug-running-empire/

-"handling the handlers",481 and after contacting George H.W.
-Bush he began to work for his Drug Task Force.
+He ran guns to the contras for Casey, and he always was found innocent of any accusations in the courts." https://cloverchronicle.com/2018/12/08/george-h-w-bushs-top-secret-cia-drug-running-empire/ established a reputation for "handling the handlers", 481 and after contacting George H.W.
+Bush, he began to work for his Drug Task Force.